42LoCo42/c-repl/README.md

 ## Limitations / TODOs
 - c-repl is currently only targeting the System V ABI for x86-64
 - Numbers are only read as base 10.
 In the example above, it would be better to enter 0644 (octal) instead of 420.
+- String input should understand some escape sequences and (optionally) quoting (or else spaces would have to be escaped as well)